When is the Commencement Ceremony?

 Can I rent a cap and gown?

 New caps and gowns are only available for purchase.
 Used gowns may be found at second-hand stores.
-You can purchase a tassel at the Bookstore for used caps.
+You can purchase a tassel at the Campus Store for used caps.
+You may also check with the Admissions & Student Resource Center about renting used caps and gowns.

 Yes.
-If you are within 12 credits of graduation at the end of spring term and plan on completing those credits summer term, you can participate in the June commencement.
+If you are within 12 credits of graduation at the end of Spring Quarter and plan on completing those credits summer term, you can participate in the June Commencement.

-Can I march at commencement in June if I can't graduate until the end of fall term?
+Can I march at Commencement in June if I can't graduate until the end of Fall Quarter?

-No. You must plan on completing your degree by the end of summer term 2014 in order to participate in this year's commencement.
+No. You must plan on completing your degree by the end of Summer Quarter 2015 in order to participate in this year's commencement.

-Commencement Participation Forms must be submitted by May 16 in order to have your name included in the commencement program.
+Commencement Participation Forms must be submitted by May 15, 2015 in order to have your name included in the Commencement program.

 Will my name appear in the newspaper?